timlovescoding/neutral_network/README.md

 #### How are the nodes connected (what are the black lines)?

 A node is connected to another node by a very simple and familiar equation (Y = MX + C).
-In the case of NN, the notations for the equation is **Y = Wx + b**  where  Y = Output, W= Weights, x=Input, b= Bias.
-Value of the node is multiplied by the weight value and then added with the bias value to produce a output value (Y) to be used for the connecting node. **Refer to code: , **
+In the case of NN, the notations for the equation is **Z = Wx + b**  where  Z = Output, W= Weights, x=Input, b= Bias.
+Value of the node is multiplied by the weight value and then added with the bias value to produce a output value (Z) to be used for the connecting node. **Refer to code: , **

-An issue with just using this equation (Y=Wx+b) is that it is only a linear equation which means that the NN unable to learn non-linear representation.
-To resolve this issue of needing non-linearity, we will take the node output value (Y) and put it into an **activation function** which gives us f(Y) for f is the activation function.
+An issue with just using this equation (Z = Wx+b) is that it is only a linear equation which means that the NN unable to learn non-linear representation.
+To resolve this issue of needing non-linearity, we will take the node output value (Z) and put it into an **activation function** which gives us A = f(Z) for A is the activation function and z is the value of the node.
 An activation function provides non-linear mapping from input value to output.

 NN is appealing in the first place because of the ability to approximate most continuous function accuractely.
 A feedforward NN with even a single hidden layer containing finite number of nodes and arbitrary activation function are universal approximators according to the universal approximation theorem.
 Read about approximation in this paper, [here](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.101.2647&rep=rep1&type=pdf).